 Table displaying p-value/standard deviations/ average levels

+Also need description of melting curve and confidence that products are specific.

 Discussion (Assuming my prediction is correct/ results from running qPCR this week)

 Mussels, as filter-feeding bivalves, are important players in marine ecosystems and our economy.
 These organisms are present in aquatic environments world-wide, and as such, are subjected to changing environmental conditions, including variations in water temperature, pH levels and toxic discharge, making them good bio indicators of a healthy environment (Guo et al., 2012).
 Such stresses can induce cellular oxidative stress, in the form of reactive oxygen species; heat shock proteins play a vital role in protecting mussel cells from their damage (Davies, 1995).
 The present study determined the synergistic and individual effects of copper and high pCO2 on Hsp70 gene expression.